joatmon08/hashicorp-stack-demoapp/README.md

    with three nodes in a private subnet, an Amazon RDS instance using PostgreSQL, a Boundary cluster (load balancer, workers, controllers, and database), HCP network with peering to the VPC, and HCP Consul cluster.

-1. Go into the HCP Portal.
-You will need to manually create an **public** HCP Vault cluster.

 > Note: To delete the infrastructure, you must run `terraform destroy` a few times because of AWS timing out.
 After you finish destroying, you need to run